Can You Get Coronavirus Twice? New Research Suggests It May Be Possible

 We all have a million and one questions about the new coronavirus.
-When it comes to whether you can get COVID-19 twice, or if you become immune to it, there’s not a simple answer.
+When it comes to whether you can get COVID-19 twice, or if you become immune to it, there's no definitive answer.
+But there is new evidence.

 Most current testing for the coronavirus is based on polymerase chain reaction (PCR) amplification, which measures the number of copies of RNA (ribonucleic acid, a nucleic acid present in all living cells) the virus produces.